 Horse feeders doors automatically slide open and closed at your preset hay feeding times!

 Solar powered for a total wireless electric application!

 Never get your shoes muddy on the way to work again!

 Imagine being able to automatically feed hay to your horses exactly at their feeding times every day without even being there.
 These timed feeders are reliable enough that you can go away for the weekend without worrying about your livestock being fed.
 The heavy duty construction insures a long lasting trouble free operation for years to come.

-This automatic feeder is available in both 2 or 4 horse models.
+Available in both 2 or 4 horse models.
 The 2 horse model will hold approximately 3 hay bales.
 The 4 horse feeders will hold approximately 8 bales of hay.
-Load the hay rack with food a couple of times a week and forget it.
-The preset times you set on the timer assure that your horses will be fed thier correct ration of feed on time every time, and at the feeding duration you select.
+Load the hay rack with feed a couple of times a week and forget it.
+The preset times you set on the timer assure that your horses will be fed their correct ration on time every time, and at the feeding duration you select.
 Reduce your work load related to feeding horses.
 Save up to 30% on the cost by cutting back on wasted hay.
-Also greatly helps reduce the chances of colic due to overeating.
+Also greatly reduce the chances of colic due to overeating.

 Keeping wasted hay to a minimum can make this automated hay rack pay for itself very quickly.

 Watch the automatic horse feeders in action on video.

 There is a full length door on each side allowing horses access to the hay trough.
 When the pre-set time is reached a electric winch lowers the doors and the horses start to eat.
 When the second pre-set time is reached the door winch slowly raises the doors, stopping the animals access to the feed trough.
 This is controlled by a electric timer which can be programmed to do this as many as 10 times a day.